adityadhopade/interview_deck/kubernetes_trivia.md

 - The simplest way to expose the application to the outside world.
 - It is used to connect the external user to the Nodes ==> then to the PODs
-- It would need a gateway to communicate with the Nodes and then it connects to the Nodes via IP Address / DNS Names via and then to the PODs.
+- It would need a gateway to communicate with the Nodes and then it connects to the Nodes via IP Address / DNS Names and then to the PODs.
 - Expose the service to the external world by using IP or the DNS to the external world.

 `Terminologies to understand in NodePort`